-When individual artists approach Mass Cultural Council looking for support and opportunities, we point them toward our Artist Fellowships (unrestricted monetary awards in recognition of artistic excellence) and ArtSake (our online resource for artists, which you already know about, since… here you are).
+When individual artists approach Mass Cultural Council looking for support and opportunities, we point them toward our Artist Fellowships (unrestricted monetary awards to artists) and ArtSake (our online resource for artists, which you already know about, since… here you are).
 But there are other opportunities closer to home.
 Artists can richly evolve their practices by connecting with their local communities.

 Connect with Your Local Cultural Council